dougeby/IntuneDocs/intune/get-support.md

 	- A - Critical impact
 	- B - Moderate impact
 	- C - Minimal impact
 6. For **Problem type**, select the Intune functionality closest to your problem, and then select the **Category**.
-This helps us ensure your request is addressed by the best subject matter expert for your problem.
+These details help us ensure your request is addressed by the best subject matter expert for your problem.
 7. Provide **Details** about your problem including error messages.

 	**Related help** provides resources that might help you solve your problem without filing a ticket.